Richard Kappel writing at a table with collaborators

-When the real issue is unclear, every option sounds reasonable.
+When the real problem is unclear, every option sounds reasonable.
 Work slows.
 Conversations repeat.
-People wait.
-We name the constraint, make the call, and give the team a direction it can act on.
+People wait for a signal that never quite arrives.

 Richard Kappel speaking on stage

 Inside the business, every tradeoff has history.
 From the outside, patterns show up faster.
-The goal is not more advice.
-The goal is a better next move.

 Backed by evidence